DaviidK/mercy-detector/Tutorials/Training_Classifiers/README.md

 Note that in this tutorial, "images" refers to the image files themselves, and "samples" will refer to the objects within those images.

+Display settings for all images in this tutorial were the same as listed in `mercy-detector/Documentation/overwatch_settings.md`

 ## Necessary Tools
  OpenCV provides command-line tools which can train a classifier if given the requisite data.
 The three tools covered in this tutorial are:
 - opencv_annotation